By Andrea García, graduate assistant in the Office of Institutional Diversity and Inclusion

 And as a senior in the Educational Opportunity Program, Evelia has worked as a peer counselor and a “pump mentor” for incoming freshman in the Educational Opportunity Program.

-Elizabeth, for her part, served as MUSG chief of staff last year.
-She is also a member of Kappa Delta Sorority and the National Association of Hispanic Nurses.
+Elizabeth is also extremely involved.
+Last year, she served as MUSG chief of staff.
+She is a member of Kappa Delta Sorority and the National Association of Hispanic Nurses.
 She was a resident assistant in Schroeder Hall for two years as well as a summer resident counselor for the Pre-College Health Career Opportunity Program.
-Elizabeth also works on the COVID-19 nurse hotline at the Milwaukee health Department and is a “Make a Difference COVID-19 Student Ambassador” at Marquette.
+Elizabeth also works on the COVID-19 nurse hotline at the Milwaukee Health Department and is a “Make a Difference COVID-19 Student Ambassador” at Marquette.

 Both Evelia and Elizabeth are peer mentors for “Project BEYOND-2,” a program dedicated to providing minority, first-generation and low-income nursing students with professional development opportunities, study skills and peer mentoring circles.